alexbers/asmon/README.md

 Asmon is a Python platform to monitor your services and send Telegram alerts if something goes wrong.

-This platform periodicaly runs your checkers.
+This platform periodicaly runs your checks.

 ![Demo](https://alexbers.com/asmon.png)